MakhmudSD/tms-frontend/README.md

 npm install
 ```

-2. Make sure the backend is running on `http://localhost:3000`
+2. Make sure the backend is running on `http://localhost:3000` with database configured

 ## Development